Carrizalillo, Guerrero

-Carrizalillo is a city in the southwestern state of Guerrero, Mexico.
+Carrizalillo is a city in the state of Guerrero, Mexico.
 The height over sea level of Carrizalillo is 1520 m, located in the Municipality of Juchitán, Guerrero.
 In The region of the Costa Chica, one of the 7 regions of the state of Guerrero.
 With a population of about 1,000, it is located on the road of Acapulco-Salina Cruz, 113.63 km away from Acapulco.